WebDevEngines/steve/README.md

   "documentId": "the document id"
 }
 ```
 If a `200` is returned from the external service then the request will be allowed otherwise a `401` will be returned.
 The header is expected to be in the format `Authorization: Bearer <token>`.

+If the `AUTHORIZATION_WEBHOOK` variable is not set all requests are treated as authorized.

 ## Erlang API